eclipse-edc/DataDashboard/docs/continuous_deployment.md

 - For **GitHub branch name**, enter `main`.
 - For **Name**, type any name.

-Create a client secret by following the section "Create a new application secret" in the page on [Creating an Azure AD application to access resources](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret).
-Take note of the client secret and keep it safe.

-[Grant the application Owner permissions](https://docs.microsoft.com/azure/role-based-access-control/role-assignments-portal) on your Azure subscription.
+[Grant the application Contributor permissions](https://docs.microsoft.com/azure/role-based-access-control/role-assignments-portal) for the corresponding ACR.

 Configure the following GitHub secrets: